Hero Image

 Xiaojie Zhang, 2016

-Her research interests lie primarily on agriculture and community-based development in Africa.
+Xiaojie's research interests lie primarily on agriculture and community-based development in Africa.
 She hopes to weave environmental concerns and humanity research into project designs and public policies and to develop a social-economically and environmentally sustainable development approach.
+She is a Engagement Manager at McKinsey & Company.

-Nan is now an Assistant Professor at Xiamen University, Wang Yanan Institute for Studies in Economics.
+Nan's research areas include environmental economics, health and education.
+She is an Assistant Professor at Xiamen University, Wang Yanan Institute for Studies in Economics.